 In Ireland, regulatory liability (both for clean-up and criminal offences for breach of regulation) and civil liability for contamination lie principally with the person who is currently in direct control.
 This is the entity/person responsible for the management (and control) of the property on which the contamination exists, whether or not they are the polluter.
+The entity/person who caused or permitted the contamination may also be held responsible.
+It is not unusual for several parties to be partially responsible.

 Ireland does not have specific legislation dealing with contaminated land.
 The authorities rely primarily on waste and water pollution legislation to enforce regulatory compliance.
 In relation to waste, the principal legislation is the Waste Management Act 1996, as amended.
 The Waste Management Act makes it an offence to hold, transport, recover or dispose of waste in a manner that causes or is likely to cause environmental pollution.
+The penalties for such offences vary.
+Offences are punishable by imprisonment and/or a fine, and the directors and officers of companies face potential liability.
+The adverse PR effects of a prosecution may be of more concern than the fine.
+In addition, the enforcing authority can serve a notice to order remedial cleanup measures are carried out and can suspend activity in the meantime.
 Environmental pollution is widely defined by reference to the impact waste has on human health or the environment generally.